cubexy/ldbc_finbench_driver-gradoop_impl/README.md

 docker-compose up -d
 ```

 Fill the configuration properties as specified in the comments above the variables.
-Set the `queries.parameters_dir` and the `queries.updates_dir` to the read_params and incremental folder of the SF0.01 dataset on your machine (not HDFS!).
+The parameters are pre-set for the bundled dataset.

 Then execute the Driver class.

 *If the run fails before starting, please restart it - the HDFS file system used in the cluster needs some time to start.
-Oddly, the third run always works.*
+Oddly, the third run always works :D.*

 ## 3. Reference